productinfo/scripting-in-swift/README.md

 This acts as a simple wrapper around Foundation classes that interact with the file system.
 There's not too much of interest here: the class simply handles any errors returned by `NSFileManager` and prints relevant messages to the console.
 We make use of Swift Optionals in the case where a file cannot be read or cannot be found.

-It's hard to argue that this class is much of an improvement over the Shell Script; interacting with files is where it really shines, for example, the equivalent of `cat file1.txt` is less concise in Swift.
+It's hard to argue that this class is much of an improvement over the shell script; interacting with files is where it really shines, for example, the equivalent of `cat file1.txt` is less concise in Swift.

 However, using Swift does enable us to gain access to a couple of nifty features, such as `SequenceType`'s `reduce` method.
 We can also make use of an optional closure to give the caller a way of adjusting the contents of a file before concatenating the contents with those of the previous files.